GSA/digitalgov.gov/content/posts/2012-07-16-healthfinder-gov-api.md

 ---
+url: /2012/07/16/healthfinder-gov-api/
 date: 2012-07-16 3:19:04 -0400
-title: 'Healthfinder.gov API'
+title: Healthfinder.gov API
 summary: 'Mobile Gov Experiences&nbsp;are agency stories about creating anytime, anywhere, any device government services and info.
 This entry is a story shared by&nbsp;Healthfinder.gov.
 The actual&nbsp;healthfinder.gov&nbsp;site was launched approximately twelve years ago, while the API is a fairly recent development that has occurred in the past year and a'
-authors: [jparcell]
 categories:
   - API
   - Code